-Nintendo’s highly anticipated Nintendo Switch Online service is launching tonight and will offer users multiple features they have been asking for since the Switch launched last year.
-With the date upon us, we thought it’d be a great time to go over all of the pertinent information and let you know everything you need to know about Nintendo Switch Online.
+Nintendo’s highly anticipated Nintendo Switch Online service is now available and offers users multiple features they have been asking for since the Switch launched.
+We thought it’d be a great time to go over all of the pertinent information and let you know everything you need to know about Nintendo Switch Online.

 Let’s start with the plans of the service.
 Nintendo Switch Online is a subscription-based service with both monthly and yearly plans.
 Nintendo is offering both individual memberships and a family plan that includes up to eight Nintendo account holders.
 Here’s how pricing will break down: